31126

 Below are links to the website disclosures of all in-scope products under the management of Gresham House Asset Management Limited.
 Note that the website disclosures of one in-scope product will differ from those of another in-scope product.

-The website disclosures (the “Disclosures”) are being made pursuant to Articles 4(1) and 10(1) of Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability‐related disclosures in the financial services sector (as amended) (“SFDR”) in respect of Gresham House Forestry Fund I (Ireland) LP (the “Partnership”).
+The website disclosures (the “Disclosures”) are being made pursuant to Articles 4(1) and 10(1) of Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability‐related disclosures in the financial services sector (as amended) (“SFDR”) in respect of the Irish Strategic Forestry Fund (the “Partnership”).

 The Disclosures do not constitute (a) an offer of securities or interests, (b) an offer or invitation to the public, or (c) an invitation to apply for securities or interests.
 The Disclosures are being made to enable Gresham House Asset Management Limited, in its capacity as portfolio manager of the Partnership (the “Portfolio Manager”) to comply with its obligations under applicable law.